 Children are read a novel as a whole class, daily, plus they listen to a daily piece of poetry.
 They have a daily phonics/spelling session taught to them.
-Children read individually to an adult at least once a week, any children identified as being in the bottom 20% are listened to daily.
+Children read individually to an adult at least twice a week, any children identified as struggling are listened to daily.
 Children take part in a daily whole class guided reading session.
 There are opportunities for children to visit the library throughout the week.
 There are home learning challenges linked to the learning and performance of poetry.